 We’ve tested and enjoyed the Fully Jarvis standing desk, so it makes sense that the available monitor arm is another solid accessory.
 You won’t be able to do quite as much with the bottom arm as it only rotates, but the top arm is highly flexible.
 Fully’s offering can support a VESA compatible monitor measuring up to 32-inches across and weighing up to 19.8 pounds.
 It comes in black like most options, and you can choose either a single or dual version.

 Ergotron LX Extendable Single

-Like many of our monitor arm recommendations, the Ergotron LX is extremely flexible.
+Like many monitor arm recommendations, the Ergotron LX is extremely flexible.
 It extends up to 25 inches in any direction, and it raises and lowers on a 13-inch pole.
-Ergotron’s LX is one of the toughest options on the list too, supporting screens up to 34 inches across and weighing up to 25 pounds.
-You should have no problem attaching the LX to your desk either thanks to the simple clamp design.
+Ergotron’s LX is one of the toughest options on the list, supporting screens up to 34 inches across and weighing up to 25 pounds.
+Thanks to the simple clamp design, you should have no problem attaching the LX to your desk.

 If you’re looking to keep your costs to a minimum, this monitor arm from Huanuo is a great pick.
 It comes in at under $40 and is an Amazon’s Choice product.
 You can attach monitors between 13 and 30 inches to the adjustable VESA mount, and the arm is rated for up to 14 pounds.
 The height adjusts from flat up to 18 inches, and it’s rated for about 20,000 adjustments.
 You can screw the Huanuo monitor mount onto the edge of your desk, which means there are no limits to where it should fit.